decentralized-identity/presentation-exchange/contributing.md

 A specification with the `Working Group Approved` status indicates that all of the following conditions are met:
    * There is quality code that demonstrates the concepts it describes.
+   * There are test vectors which may be used to test implementations.
    * There are no outstanding issues that the Working Group Participants consider substantive.
    * There are at least 2 conforming implementations, at least 1 of which